-With the continuous evaluation, your grade in the course will be determined by performance on two midterms and a final exam as well as your participation in the in-class assignments that we will be doing throughout the semester (the dates of the assignments will not be given ahead of time).
+Your grade in the course will be determined by your performance on two midterms and a final exam as well as your participation during in-class assignments that we will be doing throughout the semester (the dates of the assignments will not be given ahead of time).

-The midterm exams will be administered in the evenings (all sections will take the exam jointly) and the dates and locations will be announced at least three weeks before the exam.
-The final exam can be taken early (before the reading days and will not be cumulative) or during the scheduled exam date (final exam will be cumulative) and depending on which option you choose, the calculations for your final course grade will be:
+The midterm exams will be administered in the evenings (all sections will take the exam jointly) and the dates and locations will be announced at least two weeks before the exam.
+The final exam can be taken early (before the reading days and this exam will not be cumulative) or during the scheduled final exam date (this exam will be cumulative) and depending on which option you choose, the calculations for your final course grade will be based according to:

-Early Final Exam Late Final Exam
+Early Final Late Final E Late Final Exam

-Assignments 5 10% Assignments 10%
+Assignments 10% Assignments 10%

-Midterm 1 30% Midterm 1 25%
+Midterm 1 30% Midterm 1 20%

-Midterm 2 30% Midterm 2 25%
+Midterm 2 30% Midterm 2 20%

-Final Exam 30% Final Exam 40%
+Final Exam 30% Final Exam 50%

-The final letter grade will be determined by the following scale:
+The final letter grade will be determined using the following scale where the course score will be rounded to the nearest whole number:

-А 93-100 С 73-76
+Α 93-100 С 73-76

 A- 90-92 C- 70-72

 B+ 87-89 D+ 67-69

 В 83-86 D 60-66

 B- 80-82 Е 0-59

 C+ 77-79